henriquetruta/hybrid-k8s-federation/README.md

 ### Updating kube-DNS

 Once you’ve registered your cluster with the federation, you’ll need to update KubeDNS so that your cluster can route federation service requests.
 In Kubernetes 1.5 or later, you must pass the --federations flag to kube-dns via the kube-dns config map.
-In my case, my federation is called `federation` and my domain, I've put in the beginning of Google cloud configuraiton is `kubetest.com`.
+In my case, my federation is called `federation` and the domain I've put in the beginning of Google cloud configuration is `kubetest.com`.
 So, my configmap looks like `dns_configmap.yaml`.
 Copy it to your local cluster and just run:

 ```bash